shuttle-hq/shuttle/CONTRIBUTING.md

 - `runtime` contains the `alpha` runtime, which embeds a `Loader` that sets up tracing, provisions resources and starts the users service.
 The `runtime` starts a GRPC server to communicate with the `deployer` for deployments or `cargo-shuttle` cli for local runs.
 The `runtime` crate also contains the `shuttle-next` binary, which is a standalone runtime binary that is started by the `deployer` or the `cargo-shuttle` cli.
 This also uses a GRPC server to communicate, and takes a users shuttle-next service as a `wasm32-wasi` module.
 - `service` is where our special `Service` trait is defined.
 Anything implementing this `Service` can be loaded by the `deployer` and the local runner in `cargo-shuttle`.
 The `service` library also defines the `ResourceBuilder` and `Factory` trais which are used in our codegen to provision resources.
+The `service` library also contains the utilities we use for compiling users crates with `cargo`.
 - `proto` contains the gRPC server and client definitions to allow `deployer` to communicate with `provisioner`, and to allow the `deployer` and `cargo-shuttle` cli to communicate with the `alpha` and `shuttle-next` runtimes.
+- `resources` contains various implementations of `ResourceBuilder`, which are consumed in the `codegen` to provision resources.
+- `services` contains implementations of `Service` for common Rust web frameworks.
+Anything implementing `Service` can be deployed by shuttle.
 - `e2e` just contains tests which starts up the `deployer` in a container and then deploys services to it using `cargo-shuttle`.

 Lastly, the `user service` is not a folder in this repository, but is the user service that will be deployed by `deployer`.